AlaaElden98/CollegeSystem/README.md

 1 - in the first screen choose level and department

-2 - in the second screen showing all subject in this level and department , and admin can delete any subject
+2 - in the second screen showing all subjects in this level and department , and admin can delete any subject

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74084727-6a69b700-4a7a-11ea-96ed-92d93eb75f27.png">|<img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74084802-596d7580-4a7b-11ea-914f-ae9511217bfe.png">